-Contact period: During a contact period, a college coach may have face-to-face contact with you or your parents, watch you compete, visit your high school and write or telephone you or your parents.
+Contact period: During a contact period, a college coach may have face-to-face contact with you or your parents, watch you compete, visit your high school and call or write to you or your parents.

 Dead period: A college coach may not have any face-to-face contact with you or your parents on or off the college campus at any time during a dead period.
-The coach may write and call you or your parents during this time.
+The coach may call or write you or your parents during this time.